Debt Ratios for Home Financing

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, use this Mortgage Qualifying Calculator.
+If you want to run your own numbers, use this Mortgage Loan Qualification Calculator.

 Just Guidelines

 Don't forget these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+We will be happy to go over pre-qualification to determine how much you can afford.

 Not Your Average Lender can answer questions about these ratios and many others.
 Give us a call: 9722039033.